MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ## Step 2: Create a setup policy to auto install and pin the Viva Sales app in Teams

-Viva Sales required an administrator to create the policy from the [Teams admin center](https://admin.teams.microsoft.com/dashboard).
+Viva Sales requires an administrator to create the policy from the [Teams admin center](https://admin.teams.microsoft.com/dashboard).

 Follow the steps in the [Install and pin Viva Sales in Teams](install-pin-viva-sales-teams.md) topic to install and pin the Viva Sales Teams app in your users' personal Teams environment and in meetings they create.